Best Universities in London For International Students

 Cost of Living in London for Students

 London is big, and prices change from one area to another.
 Some places are super expensive, while others are more affordable.
-Universities in Zone 1 usually have higher living costs, but savvy students can find affordable housing by exploring neighborhoods near Zones 2–3.
+Universities in Zone 1 usually have higher living costs, but savvy students can find affordable housing by exploring neighbourhoods near Zones 2–3.

 Scholarships